anee-helsinki/LoveAndGenre/README.md

 The Folders:

-<b>Lists/</b> contains various lists used for and created while analysing love words in Akkadian.
+<b>Lists/</b> contains various lists used for and created while analyzing love words in Akkadian.

 <b>Networks and figures/</b> contains the networks and figures produced during our research.